1956 anti-Tamil pogrom

-The 1956 anti-Tamil pogrom, also known as the Gal Oya riots, was the first organised pogrom against Sri Lankan Tamils in the Dominion of Ceylon.
+The 1956 anti-Tamil pogrom, also known as the Gal Oya riots, was the first organized pogrom against Sri Lankan Tamils in the Dominion of Ceylon.
 It began with anti-Tamil rioting in Colombo, followed by anti-Sinhalese rioting in the Batticaloa District.
 The worst of the violence took place in the Gal Oya valley after the Batticaloa attacks, where local majority Sinhalese colonists and employees of the Gal Oya Development Board commandeered government vehicles, dynamite and weapons and massacred minority Tamils.
-It is estimated that over 150 people, mostly Tamils, had died during the violence.
+It is estimated that over 150 people, the vast majority Tamils, had died during the violence.
 The police and army were eventually able to bring the situation under control.

 Background information

 Prime Minister S. W. R. D. Bandaranaike.

 Fast unto death by Prof. F.R.
 Jayasuriya in 1956, to force Bandaranaike government to implement the Sinhala as the only State language excluding Tamil language of masses in the country's north and east provinces.